neoforged/.github/primers/1.21.2/index.md

         - `listRegistries` - Returns the registry lookups for every registry.
         - `allRegistriesLifecycle` - Returns the lifecycle of all registries combined.
     - `HolderSet#isBound` - Returns whether the set is bound to some value.
+- `net.minecraft.core.component`
+    - `DataComponentHolder#getAllOfType` - Returns all data components that are of the specific class type.
-- `net.minecraft.core.component.PatchedDataComponentMap#clearPatch` - Clears all patches to the data components on the object.
+    - `PatchedDataComponentMap#clearPatch` - Clears all patches to the data components on the object.
 - `net.minecraft.data.info.DatapackStructureReport` - A provider that returns the structure of the datapack.
 - `net.minecraft.gametest.framework`
     - `GameTestHelper#absoluteAABB`, `relativeAABB` - Moves the bounding box between absolute coordinates and relative coordinates to the test location